Azure/azure-sphere-samples/Tutorials/MemoryUsage/Stage2/README.md

 ## Observe the output

-1. When starting the application, the upper-right corner of Visual Studio displays a memory usage view.
-The view shows the user memory, the kernel memory and the peak memory.
+1. When starting the application, the upper-right corner of Visual Studio displays a [memory usage profiler](https://docs.microsoft.com/azure-sphere/app-development/application-memory-usage?pivots=visual-studio#determine-run-time-application-memory-usage).
+The view shows the total memory, user memory, and peak memory usage.

 1. Press Button A and then immediately press Button B.